 Similar to the campaign in Milwaukee, the coalition wanted to ensure that the needs of people with low- to moderate-incomes were heard and understood.
 In Oklahoma City, some low-income communities and communities of color have lacked well-maintained routes to parks and schools, roads, bike lanes, and sidewalks for decades.

 “The policy will guide improvements to the city’s infrastructure and ensure that complete sidewalks and bike lanes are built in all neighborhoods, especially those that are traditionally not invested in,” said Naomi Amaha, Community Advocacy Director at the American Heart Association.

-In New Orleans, the Bike Easy team is working on building community support for a revision of the city’s current complete streets policy.
+New Orleans, LA In New Orleans, the Bike Easy team is working on building community support for a revision of the city’s current complete streets policy.
 According to Campaign Manager Robert Henig Bell, the existing policy does not adequately address the needs of the community.

 “New Orleans, its surrounding area, and the state of Louisiana rank far too high in two very meaningful rankings: the safety of our roadways and our ‘quality of life,’” explained Bell.
 “Complete streets is a powerful tool we can employ to improve both so that our daily travels are safe, affordable and accessible to all.”

 New Orleans has a long-standing bicycling culture, with many community members using it as a means of commuting to work and school.
 By advocating for protected bike lanes, Bell and his team believe all residents will benefit if the whole community comes to see commuting by bike as a safe and reasonable transportation option.